 Champion Delicate Wash is made for the delicate cycle of your washing machine as well as hand washing.
 It will leave your delicate fabrics clean and stain-free.
 It will not shrink, stretch, or fade your clothes.

 Now that you have learned the science behind cleaning and are armed with a few excellent surfactant cleaning products and lots of recipe tips and tricks on how to remove grease and oil stains from clothes, caring for your clothes should be easier.
-Bacon grease and cooking oil spills do not need to cause a panic.
-Your arsenal now includes how to get bacon grease out of clothes, how to remove other grease stains from clothes, and recipe tips on removing oily stains as well.
+Bacon grease and cooking oil spills do not need to cause panic.
+Your arsenal now includes skills on how to get bacon grease out of clothes, how to remove other grease stains from clothes, and recipe tips on removing oily stains as well.

 Remember the key is to treat the stain as soon as possible.
 Using baking soda or cornstarch, which are absorbing agents, is a clever way to soak as much grease or oil out of your stained garment before deciding what other option you want to use.
 Also, don’t dry the garment in the heat of a dryer because that will set the stain deep into the fibers of the fabric.

-You can choose everyday household items that may or may not get the stain out the first time, or you can choose one of the three cleaners Champion Supplies offers that have surfactants that are more likely to get rid of the stain the first time while saving you time and money.
+You can choose everyday household items that may or may not get the stain out the first time, or you can choose one of the cleaners mentioned above Champion Supplies offers that have surfactants that are more likely to get rid of the stain the first time while saving you time and money.
 You are now prepared to win the battle over grease and oil stains with the right tip or product to save your favorite shirt from the rag bag.